 After the move, whenever we unpacked something related to prepping, I said, “Go put it in the Survival Closet.”
 And that’s what everyone did without any regard to how it was organized.

 If it was related to prepping, into the closet it went.

 As I added new preps over the years, we piled them into the closet, and soon it was crazy-messy.

 What finally prompted the organization of the emergency supplies?

 One weekend, and without being asked, my daughter tackled that closet.
 She told me what size storage bins she needed and how many of each, and that was my main contribution to this monumental task.

-I was impressed with her skills, made a few organizational changes of my own, and now our Survival Closet serves its true purpose — having emergency supplies and gear ready at a moment’s notice when any sort of crisis strikes.
+I was impressed with her skills.
+After a few organizational changes of my own, our Survival Closet now serves its true purpose — having emergency supplies and gear ready at a moment’s notice when any sort of crisis strikes.
+It was magnificent.

 - Light sources (candles, flashlights, light sticks, headlamps, etc.)

 - Emergency kit food (energy bars, MREs, Extreme Sports Beans, etc.)